Protecting Yourself At The Hair Salon From Those Chemicals

 7. Sweat it out.
 Go to the gym for a workout, ride a bicycle in hilly terrain, do a kickboxing class (insert your favorite form of exercise here!) but aim to increase your activity to a level where you induce a sweat for at least 15-20 minutes.
 You can also sit in a sauna or infrared sauna where you sweat for at least 15-20 minutes.
 This is a great way to decrease a toxin overload.

 8. Take fulvic acids, they are great natural detoxifying agents and our diet is completely devoid of them.
 They help to chelate heavy metals and toxins and carry them out of the body, they are also excellent antioxidants.
-Here is a highly recommended brand, the highest quality fulvic acid product on the market.
+Here is the brand I use, the highest quality fulvic acids product on the market.

 9. Drink plenty of water with a little lemon added, at least 8 glasses of filtered, high quality water per day to help your body detoxify and cleanse itself.

 10. Take a detox bath.
 A bath full of hot water with specific things added in is a great way to begin the detoxification process.
 See my article How To Detox In Your Bathtub for some good tips.

 11. Get plenty of sleep – after you have been to the hair salon be cognizant of the fact that the best way for the body to detoxify, restore and replenish itself is when you sleep.